+Once you’ve submitted your music, the next step is promoting it!
+With so many entries, it can be difficult to stand out.
+That’s where a For Your Consideration (FYC) campaign comes in.
 The FYC campaign serves as your own personal cheer squad, rallying support for your work to be noticed by the Recording Academy, the people behind the GRAMMY Awards.

-Album Release vs. FYC Campaign
+Album release campaign vs. FYC Campaign

 Your strategy is geared toward voters, not fans.
 It’s all about catching the attention of the voters who have the power to nominate and award GRAMMYs.